Case Study – Legal Analysis on Passport Issuance for Individuals with Criminal Records

 - The trial court refused to issue a No Objection Certificate (NOC) since charges had not been framed yet.

-- The petitioner argued that passport denial violated fundamental rights under Article 21 of the Constitution.
+- The petitioner argued that passport denial violated fundamental rights under Article 21 of the Constitution. permission.

 - The Allahabad High Court quashed the rejection order and directed the trial court to issue an NOC for passport renewal.